Polk Street: Public transit

 Sutter Street Railway established cable car service on Polk Street between Post and Pacific in 1883.
 Cable service was replaced with electric streetcars in 1907.
 The service was temporarily abandoned in the early 1940s before being reinstated during World War II, but finally replaced by buses in 1945.
 Tracks remained embedded in the roadway until at least 1948.
 The San Francisco Municipal Railway 19 Polk bus line is a remnant of the original cable railway.

 Other notable locations

 The San Francisco Police Department Northern Station serves Polk Gulch.
 The street remains a busy business district with many restaurants, cafes, and numerous bars.
-Today, the Academy of Art University owns a building 625 on the street for academic purposes.

 McTeague

 Frank Norris's 1899 novel McTeague is about a dentist whose office is on Polk Street.
 American silent psychological drama film Greed is written and directed by Erich von Stroheim and based on this book.

-In 2008, McTeague Saloon, located at 1237, opened in his honor.
+In 2008, McTeague Saloon, located at 1237, opened, reportedly "inspired by the novel".